Gallaudet University 2019

 During June and July 2019, I took six weeks off from work to study American Sign Language (ASL) at Gallaudet University, Washington, D.C., the world’s only university for the Deaf and people with a hearing loss.
 Below is a summary from e-blasts I sent each week to my friends.

 When I arrived on campus, I checked into my dorm room, got a student ID card, attended orientation... and, whoa: I love being a student again!
 Everything is signed in ASL.
 There is no “voicing” on campus.
 Deaf people are by nature welcoming and generous to people who try to sign.
 That is especially true here.

-Student again, but without a cochlear implant
+A student again, but without a hearing

-or hearing aid for the first time in my life.
+for the first time in my life.

 It is liberating because I don’t have to wear my cochlear implant (CI) or hearing aid.
 I don’t have to sit in front of class.
 I don’t have to position myself to read people’s lips.
 I can communicate with everyone.
 I’ve even learned how to sign with one hand while I eat with the other.
 (A skill that probably won’t come in handy too often, but one never knows.)

 Everything is quiet.
 The only sound in the dining hall is the scraping of chairs.
 No buzz of voices in the background.